Legislative elections in the Netherlands: a chance to win for the new parties?

 In view of this dispersion, the country has shown astonishing stability by reappointing the same Prime Minister four times at its head, with different coalitions, of course.
 After being shattered, the latestcomposed of four formations going from center to rightis the subject of a strong renewal within it in view of the next elections.

-Rutte, who could well see himself succeeding Jens Stoltenberg at NATO General Secretariat, thus left room for Dilan Yeşilgöz-Zegerius at the head of the conservative liberals of the VVD, the country’s leading party.
+Rutte, who might well see himself succeeding Jens Stoltenberg at NATO General Secretariat, thus left room for Dilan Yeşilgöz-Zegerius at the head of the conservative liberals of the VVD, the country’s leading party.
 Of Turkish origin, the one who currently holds the Justice portfolio has a chance of becoming Prime Minister despite the expected decline in her training, according to Benjamin Biard, researcher at CRISP.
 The lecturer at UCLouvain specifies thatshe has not ruled out governing with far-right parties in the event of accession to responsibilities.

 The social liberals of D66a sort of Dutch equivalent of the Défi party, and the Christian Democrats of CDAboth partners of the VVD in government, also renewed their leaders.
 Both formations should record significant declines on November 22.